2019 New England Patriots season: AFC Wild Card Playoffs: vs. (6) Tennessee Titans

 With the loss, the Patriots failed to repeat as Super Bowl Champions, a feat that had not been achieved since their 2004 repeat.
-They also failed to return to the AFC Championship Game for the first time since 2010.
+They also failed to return to the AFC Championship Game for the first time since 2010, and was also the first time the Patriots lost their opening playoff game since that season.
 It was also their first loss to the Titans at home since 1993, when the Titans were still the Houston Oilers.
 This was Tom Brady's last game with the Patriots, as he signed with the Tampa Bay Buccaneers in free agency after the season.
+As of 2024, this marked the Patriots last home playoff game.

 Awards and honors

 Videotaping controversy

 During the December 8 game between the Cincinnati Bengals and Cleveland Browns, the Patriots are alleged to have spied on the Bengals' sideline.
 The Patriots, who were scheduled to play the Bengals the following week, sent a video team to Cleveland to film a documentary of an advance scout, part of the "Do Your Job" series on the Patriots' website.
 This video contractor was given media credentials by the Browns, but the Bengals and NFL were not made aware of the presence of the Patriots' video crew.

 According to ESPN's Dianna Russini, a Bengals staffer spotted the Patriots.com cameraman and proceeded to observe what he was doing.
 Allegedly, the cameraman proceeded to point his camera at the Bengals coaching staff and sideline for essentially the entire quarter.
 The Bengals employee reported him to media relations, who reported him to security; security then seized the film and leaked it to Jay Glazer, who made the footage public.
 The NFL has launched an investigation into these allegations.
 This was the second time the current Patriots administration had been embroiled in an unauthorized videotaping scandal, following the Spygate controversy in 2007.

 As a result, the Patriots were fined $1.1 million and lost a 2021 3rd-round draft pick.